 On August 15, 2016, the Company consolidated its shares on a 5 for 1 basis.
 Particulars of the share consolidation were approved by the shareholders at the Company's AGM on January 14, 2016.
-The Company had 42,185,496 common shares issued and outstanding and the resulting post consolidation shares outstanding at June 30, 2016 equaled 8,437,099.
+The Company had 42,185,496 common shares issued and outstanding and the resulting post consolidation shares outstanding at June 30, 2016 equaled 8,437,094.
 The exercise price and number of common shares issuable pursuant to all outstanding stock options and warrants have been adjusted in accordance with the consolidation ratio.

 All references to shares, stock options and warrants are to post consolidation shares, stock options and warrants.
-As of the date of this MD&A, the Company has 20,026,189 post consolidation common shares issued and outstanding as well as: (a) stock options to purchase an aggregate of 415,000 post consolidation common shares expiring at various date between July 2017 and August 2019 and exercisable at \$0.75 per common share and, (b) share purchase warrants to purchase an aggregate of 12,347,239 post consolidation common shares expiring between May 2017 and September 2018 exercisable at prices ranging from \$0.10 to \$1.00 per common share.
-Included in the warrants outstanding are 465,000 broker warrants.
-For additional details of share data, please refer to Notes 5, 6, and 7 of the June 30, 2016 audited consolidated financial statements.
+As of the date of this MD&A, the Company has 32,996,184 post consolidation common shares issued and outstanding as well as: (a) stock options to purchase an aggregate of 2,680,000 post consolidation common shares expiring at various date between August 2019 and May 2023 and exercisable at prices ranging from \$0.06 to \$0.75 per common share and, (b) share purchase warrants to purchase an aggregate of 12,190,000 post consolidation common shares expiring between Jul 2019 and May 2020 exercisable at prices ranging from \$0.08 to \$1.00 per common share.
+Included in the warrants outstanding are 503,182 broker warrants.
+For additional details of share data, please refer to Notes 6, 7, and 8 of the June 30, 2018 audited consolidated financial statements.